sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/supplemental.md

  * RAB (6/30)  One idea for budget savings.
 Drop back to 4 schools per year.
 Less ambitious.
 Saves $10,000.
 Rob, Tom, Jason could each serve as a contact to two schools and William and Kiran could do one each.

+ * JG (6/30) I agree that cutting back to 4 schools per year is a good idea.
+Maybe even 3 the first year and 5 the second year to give us some more time at the beginning to ramp things up?
+That would solve the "didn't get more letters from schools" issue too.